-Hotels: As of 2016, there are 20 hotels in Tromsø, offering a total of 2,263 rooms / 4,600 beds.
+Hotels: As of 2019, there are 20 hotels in Tromsø, offering a total of 2,263 rooms / 4,600 beds.
 The number of hotel beds in Tromsø has increased almost 100 per cent over the in the past 10 years.
-More than half a million room nights were sold in 2016, which resulted in a total lodging turnover of NOK 455million.
+More than 700.000 room nights were sold in 2019, which resulted in a total lodging turnover of NOK 600 million.
 The occupancy rate has traditionally been very high compared to the national average, and is close to 70 per cent.
 Number of restaurants in Tromsø: approx. 40.

 Air traffic: Tromsø Airport, which is located just 3 km from downtown Tromsø, is an international airport.
 The largest aircraft landing here have a capacity of 260 passengers.
 There are plans to expand the airport, including better facilities for international traffic.
 This is crucial for the further development of the tourism industry in Tromsø.

 Cruise traffic: The Port of Tromsø receives daily calls by the Hurtigruten, which brings more than 40,000 guests to Tromsø annually.
 Many of these guests arrive on charter flights from the United Kingdom and board in Tromsø.
 There is also considerable cruise traffic to the city.
-Around 100 cruise ships called at Tromsø in 2017, bringing around 125,000 passengers to the city.
+Around 140 cruise ships called at Tromsø in 2019, bringing more than 140,000 passengers to the city.
 The cruise industry is pushing for increased tourism during the winter.

 Tourist attractions: Tromsø has a number of major tourist attractions, which are often marketed under the slogans such as “Where Your Arctic Adventure Begins” or “Urban Wilderness”.
-The Tromsø Cable Car and the Arctic experience centre Polaria both attract around 140,000 visitors annually, while the Arctic Cathedral is visited by around 100,000 tourists.
+The Tromsø Cable Car and the Arctic experience centre Polaria both attract all together nearly 400.000 visitors annually, while the Arctic Cathedral is visited by around 100,000 tourists.
 The Polar Museum and the Tromsø University Museum each attract around 50,000 visitors annually.

-The Tromsø Tourist Information Office run by Visit Tromsø had around 130,000 visitors in 2016, which is five times more than 10 years earlier.
-There were 28 providers of Northern Lights experiences in the destination company’s portfolio in 2016, in addition to more than 20 companies that offer winter activities other than Northern Lights chases.
+There were more than 30 providers of Northern Lights experiences in the destination company’s portfolio in 20196, in addition to more than 20 companies that offer winter activities other than Northern Lights chases.